Dr Xavier L'Hoiry (he/him)

 Xavier currently convenes the following modules:

-- Member of Editorial Board, Trends in Organized Crime.
+- Member of Editorial Board for Trends in Organized Crime.

 - Member of the N8 Policing Research Partnership.

-- Member of the Sheffield Universities Policing Research Group.
+- Co-chair of the Sheffield University Policing Research Group.

 - Academic representative of the South Yorkshire Organised Crime Partnership Board.